-- · Check fifth wheel (lower).

-- Securely mounted to frame.

-- No missing or damaged parts.

-- > Enough grease.

-- No visible space between upper and lower fifth wheel.

-- Locking jaws around the shank, not the head of kingpin.
-See Figure 6.8.

-- Release arm properly seated and safety latch/lock engaged.

-- Check fifth wheel (upper).

-- > Glide plate securely mounted to trailer frame.

-- Kingpin not damaged.
+- " Enough grease. - " No visible space between upper and lower fifth wheel. - " Locking jaws around the shank, not the head of kingpin.
+See Figure 6.8. - " Release arm properly seated and safety latch/lock engaged. - Check fifth wheel (upper). - " Glide plate securely mounted to trailer frame. - " Kingpin not damaged.

 - Air and electric lines to trailer.

-- > Electrical cord firmly plugged in and secured.
+- " Electrical cord firmly plugged in and secured.

-- Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns.
+- " Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns.

-- > All lines free from damage.
+- " All lines free from damage.

 - Sliding fifth wheel.

-- Slide not damaged or parts missing.
+- " Slide not damaged or parts missing.

-- > Properly greased.
+- " Properly greased.

-- > All locking pins present and locked in place.
+- " All locking pins present and locked in place.

-- If air powered--no air leaks.
+- " If air powered--no air leaks.

-- ➤ Check that fifth wheel is not so far forward that tractor frame will hit landing gear, or the cab hit the trailer, during turns.
+- " Check that fifth wheel is not so far forward that tractor frame will hit landing gear, or the cab hit the trailer, during turns.